 Relationships are a very tricky thing.

-Regardless, there is NO reason why that excitement can’t be as fresh and as intriguing as the day you met your significant other.
+Regardless, there is NO reason that excitement can’t be as fresh and intriguing as the day you met your significant other.

 How To Keep a Relationship Amazing

 To assume that the other person knows what you’re thinking or what you want them to do is folly and pretty dumb.